OfficeDev/Office-Addin-Scripts/packages/office-addin-dev-settings/README.md

 `manifest`: path to manifest file.

-`runtime`: Office webview to load (currently accepts 'ie', 'edge' or 'edge-chromium, 'edge-legacy', or 'default').
+`runtime`: Office webview to load ('edge' or 'edge-chromium, 'edge-legacy', 'ie', or 'default').

 #